9akashnp8/olx-web-scraper/README.md

 Updates
  - 14.11.2021: Added base code to scraper.py
+ - 14.11.2021: Fixed bug of description not being fetched

 ToDo
-- Fix description not fetching bug
 - Added comments to code